 Once you accept a job offer--either verbally or in writing--an employment contract has been created and this contract represents an obligation that you are ethically required to uphold.
 In addition, if you do accept an offer, you have made a commitment to that employer and it is your ethical responsibility to discontinue interviewing with all other employers, including those who come through on-campus recruiting.

 Therefore, before you say "yes" and accept an offer, consider your options carefully and ask for more time to make the best decision if you need it.
 This is not a decision to make lightly or too quickly.
 Do not take an employment offer that you are unsure of out of fear or insecurity.
-It is wrong to renege on an employment offer after you have accepted with an organization and doing so may carry negative consequences for you as a new professional.
+It is wrong to renege on an employment offer after you have been accepted by an organization and doing so may carry negative consequences for you as a new professional.
 Additionally, you may cause harm to the relationship that The Claremont Colleges have with an organization and prevent other students from attaining opportunities with that organization in the future.
 Please contact your career center before you take action if you encounter a situation where you are unsure of what to do.
 If you renege on an offer that you accepted either verbally or in writing with any employer, then you forfeit your right to participate in the on-campus recruiting program for a period of one year.

 Vetting Job Postings

-Opportunities posted on Handshake may or may not be reviewed prior to posting and The Claremont Colleges have no control over the quality, safety or legalities of said opportunities.
+Opportunities posted on Handshake may or may not be reviewed prior to posting and The Claremont Colleges have no control over the quality, safety, or legalities of said opportunities.
 The approving college cannot be held responsible and/or liable for any damages from the information contained in, or requested by, the opportunities found in the Handshake Network.
-Users are urged to review opportunities on a case by case basis and use caution and common sense before applying.
+Users are urged to review opportunities on a case-by-case basis and use caution and common sense before applying.